Fisher, South Australia

 Fisher is a locality in the Australian state of South Australia located about 96 km north-east of the state capital of Adelaide and about 47 km north-east of the municipal seat in Mannum.

 Fisher consists of land in the northern part of the cadastral unit of the Hundred of Fisher with a smaller portion extending to the north into the hundred of Skurray.
 The portion within the Hundred of Fisher is bounded to the north and to the west by the boundaries of the hundred, to the south by the Stott Highway and to the east in two parts - the centre-line of the channel of the Murray River in the north and the Murraylands Road in the south.

 The locality’s name is derived from the Hundred of Fisher.
 Its boundaries were created on 27 March 2003 for the "local established name".

 The majority of the land use within the locality is "primary production" while some land in its south-west corner being zoned for “rural living”.
 Land in its north-east corner, i.e. sections 196 and 197 in the Hundred of Fisher, forms part of the private protected area known as the Yookamurra Sanctuary.

-The 2016 Australian census which was conducted in August 2016 reports that Fisher and part of the adjoining locality of Swan Reach shared a population of 54 people.

 Fisher is located within the federal division of Barker, the state electoral district of Chaffey and the local government area of the Mid Murray Council.